eric-brechemier/server-log-collector/README.md

   * `--to-date` - last modification date for the logs to collect, in ISO format YYYY-MM-DD

-This scripts connects to the remote user with SSH with forwarding of the authentication agent connection enabled (-A flag), then runs commands using sudo, based on the assumption that logs are only accessible by admin users.
+This script connects to the remote user with SSH with forwarding of the authentication agent connection enabled (-A flag), then runs commands using sudo, based on the assumption that logs are only accessible by admin users.
 If you have configured [sudo authentication using SSH agent forwarding, no